 In his early years he won numerous national contests, raising interest in and appreciation of the accordion to unprecedented heights.
-Haltli studied at the Norwegian State Academy of Music with prof. Jon Faukstad, then at the Royal Danish Music Conservatory in Copenhagen with Geir Draugsvoll and James Crabb, graduating in 2000.
+Haltli studied at the Norwegian State Academy of Music with prof. Jon Faukstad, and also at the Royal Danish Music Conservatory in Copenhagen with both Geir Draugsvoll and James Crabb, graduating from the Soloist Class in 2000.
 In 2001 the Norwegian Concert Institute named him Young Soloist Of The Year, he was also placed second in the International Gaudeamus Interpreters Competition 1999 in the Netherlands.

 Concerts throughout Europe as well as several other parts of the world, including the USA, Canada and Asia, raised awareness still further.
 Directing his career into explorations of new music, he became associated with like-minded musicians mainly in Europe where the development of adventurous forms has grown throughout recent years.